RAF Leeming: 1990–present

 Leeming functioned as a training base until 1988 when it became a front line base in the air defence role equipped with Panavia Tornado F.3s.
 Its new runway was opened by Station Commander Wing Commander Kit Smith on 11 January 1988.
 Initially it hosted Nos 11(F), 23, and 25(F) Squadrons, all flying the F3.
 23 Squadron was disbanded on 1 March 1994 and its air and ground crews dispersed across the station's remaining two squadrons.
-This left two Tornado squadrons, which were half of the air defence fighter squadrons of the RAF.
 11 Squadron was disbanded in October 2005.
 The last Tornado squadron at Leeming, No 25(F) Squadron, disbanded on 4 April 2008.
 No. 100 Squadron RAF with Hawk T.1As arrived on 21 September 1995 from RAF Finningley.

 No. 135 Expeditionary Air Wing was formed at Leeming on 1 April 2006 to create a deployable air force structure.
 Since that time it has deployed several times for Baltic Air Policing.

 The station's air traffic control unit was named the best in the Royal Air Force in February 2012, winning the Raytheon Falconer Trophy.

 RAF Leeming had been host to a BAE Systems reverse assembly line process (Reduce to Produce (RTP)) programme in which redundant Tornado aircraft were brought into one of the hangars at RAF Leeming and stripped of all usable components.
 The process started with the F3 variant of the aircraft as it was the first to be withdrawn completely from service, and moved onto the GR4 variant later.
 In October 2017, it was announced that the full retirement of the Tornado aircraft from RAF service in 2019 meant that this process would end with the loss of 245 British Aerospace jobs between RAF Leeming and RAF Marham.